ConstantineTU/Momentum/README.md

 # Project link [Momentum](https://rolling-scopes-school.github.io/constantinetu-JSFE2021Q3/momentum/)
 ## (Desktop and mobile (320px) versions)

 ### This project is a copy of the Google Chrome extension Momentum.
-In this project, I first encountered asynchronous API requests, working with dates, audio API and Local Storage.
+In this project, I first encountered asynchronous API requests, working with dates, audio API.

 ***Used technologies:***
 - HTML5